-This chapter sets out the likely transport funding that will be available within the greater Wellington region over the next 10 years (2006/07 to 2015/16).
+This chapter sets out the likely transport funding that will be available within the greater Wellington region over the 10 years 2006/07 to 2015/16.
 The Regional Land Transport Committee (RLTC) has taken this funding into account when developing the RLTS, as required by section 175(2)(d) of the Land Transport Act 1998.
 Forecasts are indicative only as priorities, projects, scope, timing and costs will change over time.
-Indeed, the RLTC expects to review the Regional Transport Programme (RTP) over the next year to take account of significant new information that will result from current studies, particularly the Transmission Gully Motorway (TGM) Scoping Study and the Ngauranga to Airport Corridor Study.
+The RLTC expects to review the Regional Transport Programme (RTP) over the next year to give effect to this strategy and to take account of significant new information that will result from current studies, particularly the Transmission Gully Motorway (TGM) Scoping Study and the Ngauranga to Airport Corridor Study.